 Parents should pay all monies via the online payment system.
 If staff are aware that parents are having difficulties with payments, they should inform the office team.

 Children for whom we are in receipt of Pupil Premium are not pursued for voluntary contributions.

 If a child is taken poorly during the day, they should be taken to the office or sent with a 'Poorly child' pass.
 The child's parents will be contacted to take the child home if necessary.
-If the child has an accident whilst at school, please inform the child's parents at the end of the day or ask the office staff to make contact with them.
+If the child has an accident whilst at school, please complete an accident slip and send it home with the child.
 If a child bumps their head, please make sure that a 'bumped head wristband' is used to alert staff and family to the child's bumped head.